 Since then, Chhechi has taken breaks from her work to train as a runner.
 Her many accomplishments include recent wins at the Everest Trail Race and Annapurna Mandala Trail.
 Perhaps most impressive, she was first female finisher and third overall at the 2017 Great Himal Race, a staggering 1,800km traverse of the Nepal Himalaya.
 “Before this race, Nepali people did not take me seriously.
 They did not believe that a woman – particularly after giving birth to a child – could accomplish such a feat.
 But since I completed the race, they look at me with respect.
 I feel proud.”

+Chhoki Sherpa is from Okhaldhunga, a village in the East of Nepal.
+She moved to Kathmandu in 2016 and currently works as a full-time housekeeper.
 After moving to Kathmandu, Chhoki met Chhechi, who introduced her to running.
 Despite Chhoki’s relative lack of experience in the sport, she has already shown great potential, including an impressive second-place finish at the Annapurna Mandala Trail 300km stage race.

 Chhoki’s ambition is to improve her running, and gain more experience in racing.
 The program will enable her to leave her job and train full-time, giving her the opportunity to develop her potential.